- How many PGY-1 positions are available?

 or national meetings including help with post production and financial support for travel and meeting expenses.
 A Departmental research day offers an annual opportunity for residents to showcase their work to faculty and other trainees.
 Visiting professors often meet with small groups of residents following their grand rounds presentations to offer perspectives on academic medicine careers.

 Q: Are there research electives?

 A: Yes.
 Research electives are available to all trainees within the three year program.
 The amount of time available is based on the research goals.

 Q: Is there a Research Pathway?

 A: Yes.
-It is possible to enter the Physician Scientist Program after two years in the standard program followed by a clinical fellowship and three years of research.
+It is possible to enter the ABIM Research Pathway after two years in the standard program followed by a clinical fellowship and three years of research.
 It enables those with physician scientist aspirations to differentiate a year earlier.
-This decision is usually made during the fall of the PGY-1 year.
-Those in the pathway become members of the William Osler Society in Medicine, which serves as a forum for gatherings around research meetings, visiting speakers and provides time and opportunity for mentoring.
+Those in the pathway receive longitudinal mentoring from departmental research leadership.

 Q: What is Penn Medicine at Botswana?